Mike has a keen interest in the effects of politics in our culture. He has a unique way of simplifying complex concepts.

 Bureau of Labor Statistics Current Statistics

 Below are two charts from the Bureau of Labor Statistics.
-The first chart shows as of July 2019, the unemployment rate was 3.7%.
-The second chart shows as of July 2019, the Labor Force Participation rate was 63%.
+The first chart shows that, as of July 2019, the unemployment rate was 3.7%.
+The second chart shows that, as of July 2019, the Labor Force Participation rate was 63%.

 That indicates that even though the unemployment rate was low, only 63% of the adult working population were participating in the labor market.
 That means 37% were not participating in the labor market.